-★ ANNUAL REPORT PURSUA ANT TO SECTION 13 OR 15(d) OF T THE SECURITIES EXCHANG GE ACT OF 1934 For the fiscal year ended December 31, 2022 OR ☐ TRANSITION REPORT PUB RSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCH IANGE ACT OF 1934 For the transition period from to Commission File Nu NorthWe estern [°] Energy NORTHWESTE (Exact name of registrant as s specified in its charter) De laware 4 6-0172280 er jurisdiction of or organization) LS.
-Employer tification No.) 3010 W. 69th Street Sion ıx Falls South Dakota Taon 57108 (Address of princi pal executive offices) ((Zip Code) Registrant's telephone number, inclu iding area code: 605-978-2900 Securities registered pursuant to Section 12(b) of the Act: Title of each class Common stock Trading Symbol(s) NWE Name of each exchange on Nasdaq Stock Market LLC which registered Securities registered pursuant to None Section 12(g) of the Act: Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in R ule 405 of the Securities Act.
-Yes ⊠ No □ Indicate by check mark if the registrant is no ot required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes I □ No ⊠ nt (1) has filed all reports required to be filed riod that the registrant was required to file su 0 nt has submitted electronically every Interac ling 12 months (or for shorter period that the Γ Indicate by check mark whether the registra company.
-See the definitions of "large a Rule 12b-2 of the Exchange Act. nt is a large accelerated filer, an accelerated ccelerated filer," "accelerated filer", "sr filer, a non-accelerated filer, smaller maller reporting company", and " reporting company, or an emerging grow emerging growth company" in th Large Accelerated Filer 🗵 Accelerated ted Filer Smaller Reporting Company ☐ Emerging Growth Company ☐ by check mark if the registrant has elected by ideal pursuant to Section 13(a) of the Ex period for complying with any new or trant has filed a report on and attestation to 4(b) of the Sarbanes-Oxley Act (15 U.S.C 1 If securities are registered pursuant to Securities are registered pursuant to Secureflect the correction of an error to the pro- etion 12(b) of the Act, indicate by check metions issued financial statements. nark whether the financial statemer ats of the registrant included in the filin g ose error corrections are restatements that luring the relevant recovery period pursua centive-based compensation received b y Indicate by check mark whether the regis trant is a shell company (as defined in Rul le 12b-2 of the Act).
-Yes \square No \boxtimes
+▼ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF T THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended l December 31, 2023 OR ☐ TRANSITION REPORT PURSU ANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Num NorthWe ber: 000-56598 Stern° Energy NORTH ERGY GROUP, INC. (Exact name of registrant as s pecified in its charter) Delaw are 93-2020320 (State or other justice incorporation or 3010 W. 69th Street Sioux F (Address of principal organization) Falls South Dakota (I.R.S.
+Employer Identification No.) 57108 (Zip Code) Registrant's telephone number, inclu ding area code: 605-978-2900 Securities registered pursuant to S Section 12(b) of the Act: Title of each class Common stock Trading Symbol(s) NWE Name of each exchange on which registered Nasdaq Stock Market LLC Securities registered pursuant to S None Section 12(g) of the Act: Indicate by check mark if the registrant is a well -known seasoned issuer, as defined in Ru ıle 405 of the Securities Act.
+Yes ⊠ No □ Indicate by check mark if the registrant is not red quired to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ⊠ by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the ch reports), and (2) has been subject to such filing requirements for the past 90 ive Data File required to be submitted pursuant to Rule 405 of Regulation S-T registrant was required to submit such files).
+Yes \boxtimes No \square iler, a non-accelerated filer, smaller reporting company, or an emerging growth naller reporting company", and "emerging growth company" in Large Accelerated Filer 🔀 Accelerated F Filer Smaller Reporting Company Emerging Growth Company If an emerging growth company, indicate by revised financial accounting standards provid I not to use the extended transition period for complying with any new or change Act.
+Yes \square No \square its management's assessment of the effectiveness of its internal control 7262(b)) by the registered public accounting firm that prepared or issued If securities are registered pursuant to Section reflect the correction of an error to the previo ark whether the financial statements of the registrant included in the filing Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b). □

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ☒

-The aggregate market value of the voting and non-voting common stock held by nonaffiliates of the registrant was \$3,308,859,038 computed using the last sales price of \$58.93 per share of the registrant's common stock on June 30, 2022, the last business day of the registrant's most recently completed second fiscal quarter.
+The aggregate market value of the voting and non-voting common stock held by nonaffiliates of the registrant was \$3,404,946,692 computed using the last sales price of \$56.76 per share of the registrant's common stock on June 30, 2023, the last business day of the registrant's most recently completed second fiscal quarter.

-As of February 10, 2023, 59,768,222 shares of the registrant's common stock, par value \$0.01 per share, were outstanding.
+As of February 9, 2024, 61,256,549 shares of the registrant's common stock, par value \$0.01 per share, were outstanding.

-Documents Incorporated by ReferenceCertain sections of our Proxy Statement for the 2023 Annual Meeting of Shareholders are incorporated by reference into Part III of this Form 10-K
+Documents Incorporated by ReferenceCertain sections of our Proxy Statement for the 2024 Annual Meeting of Shareholders are incorporated by reference into Part III of this Form 10-K